JoakimTeixeira/BookList/README.md

 ## What I've learned

-- Developed shopping list with Bootstrap and Javascript
+- Developed mobile-first book list
-- Designed desktop and mobile layout
+- Created layout design
 - Styled elements with SASS
 - Worked with DOM and JSON manipulation
 - Refactored project to use *localStorage*